QiuJueqin/Yet-Another-Color-Gamut-Visualizer/README.md

 # Descriptions

-This tool helps to visualizes color volume by constructing a 3D gamut(s) given point cloud of color values.
+This tool helps to visualize color volume by constructing a 3D gamut given point cloud of color values.
 Please see [gamutview.m](gamutview.m) for more detailed descriptions.

 # Examples